alexpichel/okb-gatsby/content/posts/2018-01-01--CITCOE/index.md

 #### BASED ON RESEARCH

-The “Memphis Model” of CIT training includes 40 hours of oral and visual presentations, scenario-based training, and interactions with the local affiliate of the National Alliance on Mental Illness.
-For more information on this training model, see CIT Memphis Model at: www.cit.memphis.edu
+The [“Memphis Model”](www.cit.memphis.edu) of CIT training includes 40 hours of oral and visual presentations, scenario-based training, and interactions with the local affiliate of the National Alliance on Mental Illness.

 #### FUNDING